ccetinkaya/hackday_t6/README.md

 ![Visualisation](images/Visitors.png)

 ## 3) Next steps
 1. To make it more user friendly the setup should be brought to the cloud.
+This would make the data more accessible for different users.
-2. Add more postal codes for surrounding areas.
+2. Add more postal codes for surrounding areas and finalise the design of the web app.
-3. Create better visualisations according to the needs of the city of Lucerne.
+3. Create better visualisations according to the needs of the city of Lucerne in Tableau.
 4. A pilot should be setup at one event location to test the web app.